natelandau/neatfile/README.md

 ### Date parsing

--   Parse dates in filenames in many different formats
+-   Identify dates in filenames in many different formats and and normalize them into a preferred format
+-   Add the date to the beginning or the end of the filename (or remove it entirely)
 -   Fall back to file creation date if no date is found in the filename
--   Normalize dates in filenames to a preferred format
--   Add the date to the beginning or the end of the filename or remove it entirely

 ### File organization

--   Set up projects with directory trees in the config file
+-   Define projects with directory trees in the config file
--   Match terms in filenames to folder names and move files into the appropriate folders
+-   Match terms in filenames to folder names and move files into matching folder
 -   Use vector matching to find similar terms
--   Respect the [Johnny Decimal](https://johnnydecimal.com) system if you use it
+-   Respect the [Johnny Decimal](https://johnnydecimal.com) system, if you use it
 -   Optionally, add `.neatfile` files to directories containing a list of words that will match files

 ## Installation